-- (a) will send any notice of public hearing and any decision of the commission or the bureau concerning a specific applicant, licensee or registrant to the applicant, licensee or registrant either by in hand delivery, by mail, or by electronic mail to the address shown in the most recent application or notice of change of address received from such person; and - (b) may send any other papers, documents, notices, or correspondence by any method specified in 205 CMR 106.02(5)(a) or by first class mail, postage prepaid.
-Notices from the commission or the bureau shall be deemed to have been received upon the earlier of in hand delivery, electronic mail transmission, or deposit in the United States mail, postage prepaid, and the time specified in any such notice shall commence to run from that date. - (6) Any applicant or person or entity holding a license or registration issued by the Commission commission shall have an ongoing duty to report any change of mailing address, email address, or other contact information to the Commission on file at the Commission commission shall be deemed accurate for purposes of service of any notification required to be provided including that required by 205 CMR, M.G.L. c.30A, and/or M.G.L. chs.
-23K and 23N. - (7) Any applicant, licensee or registrant who desires to have notices or other communications from the commission or the bureau sent to an address other than that specified in the most recent application or notice of change of address on file with the commission and the bureau shall file with the commission and the bureau a written notice of change of address, and, within a reasonable time after receipt thereof by the commission and the bureau, subsequent notices and other communications from the commission or the bureau will be sent to the applicant, licensee or registrant at such address.
+(a) will send any notice of public hearing and any decision of the commission or the bureau concerning a specific applicant, licensee or registrant to the applicant, licensee or registrant either by in hand delivery, by mail, or by electronic mail to the address shown in the most recent application or notice of change of address received from such person; and

+(b) may send any other papers, documents, notices, or correspondence by any method specified in 205 CMR 106.02(5)(a) or by first class mail, postage prepaid.
+Notices from the commission or the bureau shall be deemed to have been received upon the earlier of in hand delivery, electronic mail transmission, or deposit in the United States mail, postage prepaid, and the time specified in any such notice shall commence to run from that date.

+(6) Any applicant or person or entity holding a license or registration issued by the Commission commission shall have an ongoing duty to report any change of mailing address, email address, or other contact information to the Commission commission.
+The contact information on file at the Commission commission shall be deemed accurate for purposes of service of any notification required to be provided including that required by 205 CMR, M.G.L. c.30A, and/or M.G.L. chs.
+23K and 23N.

+(7) Any applicant, licensee or registrant who desires to have notices or other communications from the commission or the bureau sent to an address other than that specified in the most recent application or notice of change of address on file with the commission and the bureau shall file with the commission and the bureau shall file with the commission and the bureau, subsequent notices and other communications from the commission or the bureau will be sent to the applicant, licensee or registrant at such address.